 Physical Activity:

-Engage in regular physical activity, such as walking, running, yoga, or any form of exercise you enjoy.
+Exercise: Engage in regular physical activity, such as walking, running, yoga, or any form of exercise you enjoy.
 Exercise stress management hormones and increase endorphins, which improve mood.

 Physical Relaxation Techniques: Techniques like progressive muscle relaxation and stretching can help reduce physical tension caused by stress.